AmirSh15/VAED_HeterGraph/README.md

 ## Preprocessing Data

 The AudioSet dataset is downloaded using this [repository](https://github.com/AmirSh15/AudioSet_downloader).
-For feature extraction part, [CoCLR](https://github.com/TengdaHan/CoCLR) (only need to put _CoCLR-ucf101-rgb-128-s3d-ep182.tar_ pretrained model in _pretrained_models_ directory) and [VGGish](https://github.com/harritaylor/torchvggish) (need to installed separately) is employed for video and audio correspondigly.
+For feature extraction part, [CoCLR](https://github.com/TengdaHan/CoCLR) (only need to put _CoCLR-ucf101-rgb-128-s3d-ep182.tar_ pretrained model in _pretrained_models_ directory) and [VGGish](https://github.com/harritaylor/torchvggish) (need to be installed separately) are employed for video and audio correspondigly.
-For feature extraction, use code in _utils/Feature_ext.py_ and _Merge_extracted_features.py_.
+For feature extraction, use code in _utils/Feature_ext.py_ and _Merge_extracted_features.py_ afterwards.

-Note: you can download the processed data from [here](https://drive.google.com/file/d/1_3H_wByS-cSLLG7vrhgfvdzCnjaXJ2ui/view?usp=sharing) and put in this directory:
+Note: you can download the processed data from [here](https://livewarwickac-my.sharepoint.com/:f:/g/personal/u1880714_live_warwick_ac_uk/EpfXBr2iEhdLkd6eI_MInnMBthWBj89ryaf1IforW2JO8Q?e=zOwFzm) and put in this directory:

 ```
 /data/